solvebio/solvebio-ruby/README.md

 See the [demo folder](https://github.com/solvebio/solvebio-ruby/tree/master/demo) for ready-to-run examples.

-The [SolveBio Python API documentation](https://www.solvebio.com/docs/api/?python) has examples.
-Change Python's `import solvebio`, to Ruby's `require 'solvebio'`.
-And anywhere you see `solvebio.`, change that to `SolveBio::`.
-For example, Python's:
+The online [SolveBio Python API documentation](https://www.solvebio.com/docs/api/?python) has additional examples.
+To use these with the Ruby client,  change `import solvebio` to `require 'solvebio'` and change `solvebio.` to `SolveBio::` everywhere it occurs.

+e.g., a Python example:

     solvebio.Depository.retrieve("ClinVar").versions()

-becomes Ruby's:
+the same Python example ported to Ruby:

     SolveBio::Depository.retrieve("ClinVar").versions()